facebook/rocksdb/microbench/README.md

 ...
 <TEST_NAME>_cv    3.2%
 ```
 RocksDB has background compaction jobs which may cause the test result to vary a lot.
-If the micro-benchmark is not purposely testing the operation while compaction is in progress, it should wait for the compaction to finish (`db_impl->WaitForCompact()`) or disable auto-compaction.
+If the micro-benchmark is not purposely testing the operation while compaction is in progress, it should wait for the compaction to finish (`db_impl->WaitForFlushAndCompact()`) or disable auto-compaction.